Distributed Inference over Linear Models using Alternating Gaussian Belief Propagation: Numerical Results

 For experiments, we analyse models with $s = 2$ and $n_{c_i} = 100$, with different numbers of rows $m_{c_i} = \{120, 200, 300\}$.
 We compare the performance of the synchronous GBP and AGBP algorithm for the different number of expected internal edges equal to $\bar{\lambda}_{c_i} = 6m_{c_i}$ and $\bar{\lambda}_{c_i} = 26m_{c_i}$, defined by the matrix $\mathbf{H}_{c_i} \in \mathbb{R}^{m_{c_i} \times n_{c_i}}$.
 Furthermore, we observe the different number of expected tie edges $\bar{\gamma}_{c_i} = \{0.05m_{c_i}, 0.25m_{c_i}, 0.5m_{c_i}\}$ defined by the matrix $\mathbf{H}_{c_i,c_j} \in \mathbb{R}^{m_{c_i} \times n_{c_i}}$.
 Finally, we set the variances to the value of $v_i = 10^{-8}$, $i = 1,\dots,n_{c_i}$, for independent equations and $v_i = 10^{-1}$, $i = n_{c_i} + 1,\dots,m_{c_i}$, for dependent equations.
 In this setup, the synchronous GBP algorithm converges, whereas the AGBP algorithm converges only for specific global and local iteration schemes.
 In particular, for the case where the number of tie edges ${\gamma}_{c_i}$ increases while the number of internal edges ${\lambda}_{c_i}$ is small, reduced number of local iterations $\nu_l$ is needed to ensure convergence of the AGBP. \figurename~\ref{plot8} shows the median values of the scale factor $\phi$ for specific local and global iteration schemes under which the AGBP algorithm converges.
 Unlike systems with square matrices, the scale factor $\phi$ decreases as the number of internal edges $\lambda_{c_i}$ increases.
 Furthermore, the maximum values of the scale factor $\phi$ have smaller values compared to the case with square matrices.
 However, condition $\nu_s(\nu_g + \nu_l) < \nu$ is satisfied for a large number of local and global iteration schemes.

 Next, we reduce the difference between the variances associated with independent and dependent equations, resulting in a significantly reduced probability of convergence for both, synchronous GBP and AGBP algorithms.
-However, unlike with the synchronous GBP, the use of damping (see Appendix B for details) leads to convergence of the AGBP.
+However, unlike with the synchronous GBP, the use of damping (see Appendix D for details) leads to convergence of the AGBP.
 More precisely, combining the damping during local iterations leads to a significant reduction in the spectral radius of the resulting matrix, which affects the evolution of the mean values.
 In addition, the AGBP algorithm converges for any global and local iteration scheme.
-Adding new rows (i.e., new factor nodes or redundant equations) has a positive impact on the performance of the AGBP algorithm, resulting in a small number of sequences $\nu_s$ required to reach convergence for the majority of the analysed systems, as depicted in \figurename~\ref{plot9}.
+Adding new rows has a positive impact on the performance of the AGBP algorithm, resulting in a small number of sequences $\nu_s$ required to reach convergence for the majority of the analysed systems, as depicted in \figurename~\ref{plot9}.
 Performance degrades only for a few cases with a large number of tie edges $\gamma_{c_i}$.

-Finally, we test scenarios with a larger number of areas (i.e., $s = 6$ and $s = 12$), and inflated factor graphs, where inflated means increased number of internal edges, tie edges, variable, and factor nodes by factor of three.
+Finally, we test scenarios with a larger number of clusters (i.e., $s = 6$ and $s = 12$), and inflated factor graphs, where inflated means increased number of internal edges, tie edges, variable, and factor nodes by factor of three.
 In these scenarios, we observe a negligible increase in the number of sequences $\nu_s$.